-GMC landscape architect Jane Reed Ross to be inducted into the 2024 ASLA Council of Fellows
+GMC landscape architect Jane Reed Ross inducted into the 2024 ASLA Council of Fellows

 June 11, 2024 · Accolades, People

-Goodwyn Mills Cawood (GMC) Senior Landscape Architect Jane Reed Ross will be inducted into the 2024 American Society of Landscape Architects (ASLA) Class of the Council of Fellows, one of the highest honors ASLA bestows on its members.
+Goodwyn Mills Cawood (GMC) Senior Landscape Architect Jane Reed Ross was inducted into the 2024 American Society of Landscape Architects (ASLA) Class of the Council of Fellows, one of the highest honors ASLA bestows on its members.

 “Naming a new class of distinguished ASLA Fellows is a reminder of how much landscape architects do to make our communities more connected, more enjoyable, and more resilient,” said ASLA CEO Torey Carter-Conneen.
 “We extend our warmest thanks to the new class of ASLA Fellows for their exemplary work and accomplishments.”